64rl0/Icarus/README.md

 You must export the variable MWPIN set to your security key pin.

 - `[-i]` Specify one or more Developer Desk IDs to initialize authentication simultaneously.
+- `[--mw-args]` Specify one arg to pass to mwinit.
 - Example: `icarus --amazon --auth-init-exp -i 1 2 3`
+- Example: `icarus --amazon --auth-init-exp -i 1 2 3 --mw-args --ncl`

 ### `--midway-cookie`